balfieri/vpy/README.md

 make dtest
 </pre>

+I use a Makefile and gen.py outer script to generate either the DUT or the testbench.
+This is my convention, not required.

 The examples all use a configuration file, C.py, that parameterizes the example designs.
-This is my convention.
+Again, this is my convention, not required.

 So each design will typically do this at the beginning:

 <pre>